ThomasPiergiovanni/P3/README.md

 * Launch the game running the xxx.py file.
 * On 'Menu' page, decide to play the game or not (if not is selected, then the programm will end) .
 * Use keyboards arrows to move the hero in the maze.
-* Objects get collected automatically when hero arrives on their positions.
+* Objects get collected automatically when the hero arrives on their positions.
 * Game will end successfuly or not once the hero arrives at the guard position.
 * Exit game can be done at any time by clicking on the game window right corner "x" button.